codsen/codsen/packages/string-strip-html/README.md

 # string-strip-html

 > Strips HTML tags from strings.
-Scannerless parser algorithm.
+No parser, accepts mixed sources.

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]